canonical/awsmp/README.rst

 Documentation
 #############

-The documentation can be found `here <https://canonical-awsmp.readthedocs-hosted.com/en/latest/>_`.
+The documentation can be found at https://canonical-awsmp.readthedocs-hosted.com/.

 It'll cover installation instructions and specific use cases such as creating a private offer.